IBM/node-red-dsx-workflow/README.md

 We will use [Node-RED](https://nodered.org/) to invoke the analytics workflows in Jupyter notebooks on IBM Data Science experience and also to render a custom web user-interface with minimal programming.

 #### What is Node-RED?
-Node-RED is a tool for wiring together APIs and online services on Bluemix.
+Node-RED is a tool for wiring together APIs and online services on IBM Cloud.
 The APIs and online services are configured as nodes that can be wired to orchestrate a workflow.
 It is also a web server where the UI solution can be deployed.
 It has nodes that support integration with many database services, watson services and analytics services.

 Node-RED reduces a lot of development effort.
 It is easy to improve the solution using other services with Node-RED.
 It opens a world of possibilities for developers.